-- General Relativity and Cosmology.
-General Covariance Principle, Robertson-Walker universe model with cosmological constant.
+- General Covariance.
+General relativity, Einstein solutions with cosmological constant.

 - Diffeology.
 Renewal of the formal framework of differential geometry by a stable space category by all natural set operations (i.e. complete, complete, Cartesian closed).
 This includes highly singular spaces that may not even be separated, infinite dimensional spaces, and so on.

-- Philosophy of Science, Epistemology, History of Science.
+- Epistemology.
 History of each of the domains evoked (symplectic mechanics, quantification, cosmology and relativity, thermodynamics).
 In each of these areas Souriau introduced new ideas.
 These new views have not ceased to be relevant and fruitful.
 The task of a philosophy of science will be to highlight this novelty.